gausssoft.collections

 - Overrides:

-in class AbstractCollection
+size in class AbstractCollection

 add